 this individual, with the organization itself serving as an umbrella or parent corporation.
 The initial investment may include but is not limited to such things as direct payment of a fixed fee, payment to attend an orientation or training session, and/or purchase of a starter kit.

-In order to vet opportunities appropriately and confidently for our students, employer accounts must include the following in order to be established:
+In order to vet opportunities appropriately and confidently for our students, employer requests to connect on Handshake must demonstrate ALL of the following minimum requirements:

 - A complete contact name (both first and last)